-Measurements of the overall heat transfer coefficient of several layers of insulation materials: an application to of greenhouse insulation with multilayer thermal screens.
+Measurements of the overall heat transfer coefficient of several layers of insulation materials: an application of greenhouse insulation with multilayer thermal screens

 Abstract

-The total energy saving effect of different types of insulation materials and their integration with greenhouse covers is determined by measuring of the total heat transfer coefficients through single and several layers of the thermal screens using the hot box method.
-The goal is to examine the different types of screen materials with a wide range of thermal radiation properties and their combinations incorporated with a dehumidification system in order to improve greenhouse insulation.
+The total energy saving effect of different types of insulation materials and their integration with greenhouse covers is determined by measuring the total heat transfer coefficients through single and several layers of thermal screens using the hot box method.
+The goal is to examine different types of screen materials with a wide range of thermal radiation properties and their combinations incorporated with a dehumidification system in order to improve greenhouse insulation.
 It is shown that a high amount of IR radiation can be blocked by a cover combined with moveable thermal screens.
 The results indicate that with only one layer, the heat transfer coefficient is reduced by around 70% compared to covers without screens, while the contribution of additional layers containing aluminum foil strips may increase the performance to about 90%.
-The effect of IR radiation rejection on heat loss rate is examined, and it is found that low-emissivity materials have a greater effect on reduction of heat transfer coefficient than the material with IR reflective properties.
+The effect of IR radiation rejection on the rate of heat loss is examined, and it is found that low-emissivity materials have a greater effect on reduction of the heat transfer coefficient than materials with IR reflective properties.

-Key-words: overall heat transfer coefficient, thermal screens, heat losses, greenhouse insulation
+Key-words: overall heat transfer coefficient, thermal screens, heat loss, greenhouse insulation

 1 Introduction

 One of the major objectives of intensive greenhouse production is to provide environmental conditions conducive to maintaining the growth cycle throughout the year and in different regions around the world.
-Crop cultivation industry in greenhouses as in open fields, faces problems in resisting strong winds, rain, hail, snow, and other devastation risks.
+Crop cultivation in greenhouses as in open fields faces problems in resisting strong winds, rain, hail, snow, and other devastation risks.
 Despite all these obstacles, the crop industry must supply high quality products on a daily basis, according to market commitments.
 In order to receive predicted yields throughout the year, seedlings are planted continuously in different environmental conditions (sprouts are usually grown in isolation and transplanted in a greenhouse).
-In the modern greenhouse, round-the-clock automated cultivation processes are involved to increase productivity from each square meter of the greenhouse and minimizes risks in the production process.
+In the modern greenhouse, round-the-clock automated cultivation processes are involved to increase productivity in each square meter of the greenhouse and to minimize risks in the production process.

-The temperature of the air and soil in the greenhouse is very important for the cultivation of any crop and therefore, it is necessary to know not only the temperature limits for specific plants but also how to adjust the indoor conditions to the local climate outside at different seasons and periods of day.
+The temperature of the air and soil in the greenhouse is very important for the cultivation of any crop and therefore it is necessary to know not only the temperature limits for specific plants but also how to adjust the indoor conditions to the local climate outside in different seasons and periods of the day.
 Day treatment is completely different from night care.
 During the day, photosynthesis is emitted along with an excess of heat.
 At night, it is cold (the day/night temperature difference is about 10º-15ºC) with high humidity (in desert areas, humidity can reach up to 70% in summer and 90% in winter).
 In warm countries, cultivation in a greenhouse usually occurs in winter, while screen-houses are used in summer.
 This growth process is not optimal, and methods for improving production are needed.